Taking and appealing a civil case

-Civil cases usually involve private disputes between persons or organizations, such as, disputes involving accidents or breaches of contract .
-Before commencing proceedings in your civil case, a number of matters will arise such as instructing a solicitor and the issue of the cost of the case.
+Civil cases usually involve private disputes between persons or organisations, such as, disputes involving accidents or breaches of contract.

 To commence proceedings, you must issue and serve a written court document called a writ or pleading.